HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_crawler_api.md

 `DELETE` - `/dx/api/search/v2/contentsources/<content_source_id>/documents/byquery`

-If you leave the query to match all documents, you will delete all documents stored in the Content Source index:
+If you leave the query to match all documents, you must delete all documents stored in the content source index:

 ```json
 {